 - Give them a script to follow when writing and reading their testimonials

 - Combine three or four short testimonial videos into one

 Over to You

-What real estate videos do you swear by to connect with leads?
+What kind of real estate videos are you using to generate and nurture leads in 2022?
 Let us know in the comments.